 Microfibrillated cellulose (MFC) is a small building block of wood.
 The microfibrills form bundles that make up the cellulose fibers.
-In our production process we carefully separate the microfibrills with a mechanical process in order to achieve a fine network.
+During the production we carefully separate the microfibrills with a mechanical process to achieve a fine network.

 From a chemical point of view, MFC is a polymer consisting of cellobiose monomers that are put together by β-1,4-glycosidic bonded glucose molecules (saccharide).